Knutsford: Sport

 Knutsford Football Club, formed in 1948, play at their Manchester Road ground.
 The club has two Saturday teams, the first team in the Cheshire League and the second or A team in the Altrincham and District League.
 Two Associated Veterans teams also play on Sundays in the Cheshire Veterans League.
 In 2015, a youth team has been fielded again after a break of 127 years.

-Every 10 years Knutsford hosts an international three-hour endurance race for Penny-farthing bicycles.
+Every ten years, Knutsford hosts an international three-hour endurance race for Penny-farthing bicycles.

+Media

+Regional local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Manchester, Greatest Hits Radio Manchester & The North West, Capital North West & Wales, Heart North West and Cheshire's Silk Radio.

+The Knutsford Guardian and Knutsford Times are the local newspapers in the town.

 Culture and community

-There are many events in and around the town each year including the May Day festivities, The RHS Flower show at Tatton Park and the Cheshire County Show in the parish of Tabley, near Knutsford.
+There are many events in and around the town each year including the May Day festivities, the RHS Flower Show at Tatton Park and the Cheshire County Show in the parish of Tabley.

-The annual Knutsford Royal May Day festival is where hundreds of people parade through the streets, and the May Queen is crowned.
-During the May Day weekend there is also a funfair run on ‘The Heath’ (a large field near the centre of Knutsford) where the crowning of the May Queen also takes place) This is said to be one of the largest travelling funfairs in the UK, with a large selection of rides and games to enjoy.
+The annual Knutsford Royal May Day festival is where hundreds of people along with farm animals, morris dancers and folkloric characters such as Jack in the Green parade through the town's streets and the May Queen is crowned.
+During the May Day weekend, there is also a funfair run on ‘'The Heath'’, a large field near the centre of Knutsford where the crowning of the May Queen also takes place.
+This is said to be one of the largest travelling funfairs in the UK, with a large selection of rides and games to enjoy.

 Local folklore claims that Edward "Highwayman" Higgins had a tunnel running under The Heath, where he hid his booty.

-The Knutsford Guardian, established in 1860, is the only weekly paid-for paper dedicated to covering the town and its surrounding villages.
-The newspaper is teamed with the Northwich, Middlewich, and Winsford Guardian.

 There is a May Day custom, still observed today, of "sanding the streets" in Knutsford.
 The streets are decorated with coloured sands in patterns and pictures.
 Tradition has it that King Cnut, while fording the River Lily, threw sand from his shoes into the path of a wedding party, wishing the newly wed as many children as the grains of sand at their feet.
 The custom can be traced to the late 1600s.
-Queen Victoria, in her journal of 1832 recorded: "we arrived at Knutsford, where we were most civilly received, the streets being sanded in shapes which is peculiar to this town".
+Queen Victoria, in her journal of 1832 recorded: "we arrived at Knutsford, where we were most civilly received, the streets being sanded in shapes which is peculiar to this town."